 For more information about AVCC and how it is helping accelerate the delivery of safe and affordable automated and assisted driving vehicles at scale, including information how to become a member, please visit www.avcconsortium.org.

 The Autonomous Vehicle Computing Consortium (AVCC) is a global nonprofit group of automotive and technology industry leaders coming together to help accelerate mass production of safe and affordable vehicles with assisted driving and autonomous compute technology (SAE levels 1-5).
-This computing platform will be designed specifically to move today’s AV prototype systems to deployment at scale.
+AVCC’s recommendations will help create computing platforms designed specifically to move today’s AV prototype systems to deployment at scale.
 The group collaborates to develop requirements for the compute platform architecture, its hardware requirements, and software APIs for each building block in autonomous vehicle systems. www.avcconsortium.org